azzeddinetiba/fsi_piston/README.md

 # fsi_piston

-This is the C++ implementation of the fluid-structure interaction problem from [Emmanuel Lefranc¸ois and Jean-Paul Boufflet (2010)](http://dx.doi.org/10.1137/090758313).
+This is the C++ implementation of the fluid-structure interaction problem from [Emmanuel Lefrançois and Jean-Paul Boufflet (2010)](http://dx.doi.org/10.1137/090758313).
 (The C-Model for now).

 It is based on the  [Matlab code](http://www.utc.fr/~elefra02/ifs/funcref.html) written by the authors.